autoplot/documentation/javadoc/org/autoplot/datasource/AutoplotSettings.md

-# org.autoplot.datasource.AutoplotSettingsAutoplot's settings, stored in Java preferences, include
+# org.autoplot.datasource.AutoplotSettings

- things like the last folder opened.
+Autoplot's settings, stored in Java preferences, include things like the last folder opened.
 Also this code handles property resolution like ${HOME}/autoplot_data.

 ***
 <a name="PREF_LAST_OPEN_FOLDER"></a>
 # PREF_LAST_OPEN_FOLDER